 • Collaboration: Identify common goals and create shared solutions.

-VOADs/COADs will include any agency or organization with a role to play in any phase of the disaster cycle.
+VOADs/COADs will include any volunteers, agency or organizations with a role to play in any phase of the disaster cycle.
 This includes disaster service agencies, emergency management agencies, houses of worship, and public, private, not-for-profit, or for-profit organizations with an interest in addressing the community’s mitigation, preparedness, response, or recovery needs.

 VOADs/COADs are directly linked by purpose and function to a larger organization at the state level known as New Jersey Voluntary Organizations Active in Disaster (NJVOAD).
 This state level VOAD is directly linked by purpose and function to the National Voluntary Organizations Active in Disaster (National VOAD).